• Skip to main content

 Cook the noodles as usual, drain off most or all of the water (most if you like a little broth in yours and all if you don’t need the broth) and to them add:

-1/4 tsp. of ginger, onion powder, garlic powder
+1/4 tsp. each of ginger, onion powder, garlic powder

 a pinch of cayenne pepper